MikeTam1021/friendly-101/docs/homebrew.rst

    $ python --version
    Python 2.7.5

-This version of Python is the globally accessible version and a little bit old by now.
+This version of Python is the globally accessible version and likely a little bit old by now.
 To remedy these issues, let's use Homebrew to install a newer version of Python.

 .. code-block:: bash